Aditya2z/text-editor/README.md

 This will run the app in development mode.
 Open http://localhost:3000 to view the text editor in your browser.
 The page will reload as you make changes, and lint errors can be seen in the console.

 ## Features
-This simple text editor includes the following features:

--Basic text formatting (bold, italic, underline).
+- Basic text formatting (bold, italic, underline).
--Lists (both ordered and unordered).
+- Lists (both ordered and unordered).
--Undo and redo functionality.
+- Undo and redo functionality.
--Draft.js provides a flexible and extensible framework for building rich text editing experiences.
+- Draft.js provides a flexible and extensible framework for building rich text editing experiences.

+### Additional Features

+- Typing `#` as the first string in a line & pressing space makes anything you type afterwards on the same line be in a “Heading” format.
+On pressing space, the aforementioned `#` disappears.
+  - Example: Typing `# This is a heading` results in a heading format.

+- Typing `*` as the first string in a line and pressing space corresponds to “bold” format.
+  - Example: Typing `* This is bold text*` results in bold formatting.

+- Typing `**` and space creates a red line.
+  - Example: Typing `** This is a red line**` results in a red line.

+- Typing `***` and space creates an underline.
+  - Example: Typing `*** This is underlined***` results in underline formatting.

+- Pressing `Save` button persists everything typed in the editor into `localStorage`.
+On refreshing the page, the saved info is refilled into the editor.

 ## Customization
 Feel free to customize and extend the text editor according to your requirements.
 The Draft.js documentation (https://draftjs.org/docs/getting-started) can guide you in understanding how to work with Draft.js and its various features.